vhartikainen/protecting-workloads-workshop/docs/host-layer/assess.md

     ![cloudformation-stack-resources](./images/assess-cloudformation-resources.png)

     The *Type* column lists the type of the resouces.
 Notice that you will not see any resources of type AWS::EC2::Instance even though there are now EC2 instances running..
-The reason for this is that the CloudFormation stack did not deploy any - at least directly.
+The reason for this is that the CloudFormation stack did not deploy any - at least not directly.
 The stack did, however, deploy an auto scaling group with a launch configuration that in turn launched the instances.
 The auto scaling group itself has tags and was configured to propogate the same tags (attributes) to the instances it launches.

     In a production environment, you may have a large number of resources that spin up and spin down because of the elastiicity that AWS offers.
 Knowing that the tags will be the same can make it easier for you to manage the environment regardless of how many instances exist at any point in time.
 You will now learn how to look up the Amazon EC2 instances using tags.